Washington DC Police Scanner: Democracy Behind Closed Doors

 In September 2011, the Metropolitan Police Department encrypted all radio.
 Then-Chief Cathy Lanier said criminals used scanners to evade police and that terrorists could exploit them.
 No evidence was offered for either claim.

-"We're not willing to give the media radios or share the encryption key.
-The former would be expensive; the latter, contrary to the objective."
+"What we are not willing to do is to give the media radios or share the encryption key."

-— DC Metropolitan Police Department, 2011WAMU and local journalists objected, arguing that scanner access was irreplaceable for breaking news and accountability reporting.
+— Chief Cathy Lanier, testimony to the DC Council, November 4, 2011WAMU and local journalists objected, arguing that scanner access was irreplaceable for breaking news and accountability reporting.
 The department didn't budge.

 The federal agency wall